 Client education has long been a passion of ours.
 There is so much information we can give to clients to support them as pet owners!
-As you may know, a great deal of the illness we see in dogs is breed related.
-All breeds of dogs have genetic susceptibility to particular medical and behavioral problems, and 40-50% of purebred dogs have actual genetic defects that will probably affect their health at one time or another.
-The average purebred dog is also a carrier of 4-6 genetic diseases that the dog doesn’t actually have but could pass along to its offspring.
-If a breeder mates two dogs that each carry a recessive gene for a genetic problem, 25% of their offspring will have that problem and 50% will be carriers like their parents.
+As you may know, a great deal of the illness we see in dogs and cats is breed related.
+All breeds have genetic susceptibility to particular medical and behavioral problems.
+These range from deadly heart and kidney conditions to painful problems such as hip dysplasia and to minor cosmetic things such as pattern baldness.

-Breed specific wellness is not brand new but it is certainly getting exciting.
-Our own Dr. Boss is a pioneer in this area and her educational materials for clients regarding disease risks for different breeds have been published.
-Many of the dogs we see are mixed breed rescues, and we generally have no information on their parentage.
+Many of the dogs we see, like Dr. Boss’s dog Izzie on the left, are mixed-breed rescues, and we generally have no information on their parentage.
 Breed specific wellness can be applied to mixed breeds though, after finding out what different breeds are present.
-(To do this, we use the Wisdom panel DNA test, http://www.wisdompanel.com/.)
+To do this, we use the Wisdom panel DNA test, http://www.wisdompanel.com/.

 Even without this testing we can make generalizations about disease risks based on a dog’s size and appearance.
 For example, most tiny dogs are going to be prone to periodontal disease, bladder stones, a heart condition called mitral valve insufficiency, and bad knees.
 Large dogs would be more prone to hip dysplasia, tumors of the spleen, bloat and ACL ligament tears in their knees.